david-rivero/david-rivero/README.md

 - New backend in Spring (WIP): [https://github.com/david-rivero/quermi-be-java](https://github.com/david-rivero/quermi-be-java)

 #### Other projects
-- Yubiai: Yubiai is a decentralized marketplace to hire and sell services, using crypto as a payment method and implementing blockchain services from Kleros to handle dispute resolution during the hiring process.
+- **Yubiai**: Yubiai is a decentralized marketplace to hire and sell services, using crypto as a payment method and implementing blockchain services from Kleros to handle dispute resolution during the hiring process.
 Here as a developer and co-founder, I implemented some key features using React and Node.js as tech stack, and then working with Solidity and Web3 to connect with dispute resolution services from Kleros (like Escrow).
   - Some repos from Yubiai:
     - Frontend: [https://github.com/yubiai/marketplace_front](https://github.com/yubiai/marketplace_front)
     - Backend: [https://github.com/yubiai/marketplace_api](https://github.com/yubiai/marketplace_api)